jporeilly/Foundry--Deployment/01--Infrastructure/01-Environment/infrastructure.md

 ---

-### <font color='red'>LDOS 1.2.0 Master / Worker Nodes</font>
+### <font color='red'> Master / Worker Nodes</font>

-These servers were deployed as CentOS 7.5 Firstboot images.
+These servers were deployed with RHEL 8.4 Firstboot images.
 Each of the nodes in the cluster has been configured with a 'k8s' user with sudo priviliges.

-<font color='green'>The Master and Worker Nodes have been configured with the required user.</font>
+<font color='green'>The Master Nodes have been configured with the required user.</font>

 ``update all nodes:``
 ```
-sudo yum check-update
+sudo dnf check-update
-sudo yum clean all
+sudo dnf clean all
 sudo reboot
-sudo yum update
+sudo dnf update
 ```

 ---